• Home

 6

-Here's a recent Lincoln Park condo renovation we completed after successfully navigating the full permission process:
+Here's a recent Lincoln Park condo renovation we completed after navigating the full permission process — 4 months from initial HOA application to final city inspection:

 BEFORE

-After: Beautiful renovated Chicago condo kitchen with proper permits
+After: Renovated Chicago condo kitchen with proper permits -- Assembly Squad

 AFTER